zindel/country-select/README.md

 $ yarn
 $ esy install
 $ yarn start
-$ yarn server # in separate terminal
+$ yarn server # in a separate terminal
 ```

-Application could be accessed at `http://localhost:3002`
+The demo could be accessed at `http://localhost:3002`

 # Building